Whateverdoa/OGOS_fastapi_pdfmodule/README.md

 - `"rectangle"`: Creates rectangular dieline with optional corner radius
 - `"custom"`: Preserves existing dieline shape, only renames spot color

+### Winding Value Processing
+The application includes a winding value routing system that maps winding values (1–8) to rotation angles (0°, 90°, 180°, 270°) for label processing.
+Mapping:

+- 1 → 180°
+- 2 → 0° (no rotation)
+- 3 → 90°
+- 4 → 270°
+- 5 → 180° (inverted of 1)
+- 6 → 0° (inverted of 2)
+- 7 → 90° (inverted of 3)
+- 8 → 270° (inverted of 4)

+Rotation behavior:
+- If the PDF trimbox size matches the job width×height (±1 mm), the base artwork is rotated according to the winding before the new dieline is overlaid (standard shapes) or before/after color renaming (custom).
+If winding=2, no rotation is applied.
+- If sizes do not match the job JSON, rotation is skipped defensively.
+- Response headers may include `X-Winding-Value`, `X-Rotation-Angle`, `X-Needs-Rotation` for traceability.

+See `docs/winding_routing_specification.md` for detailed specifications.

 ## Development

 ### Project Structure